okirim/cypress-basics/README.md

         user.should('have.property','name','okirim');

-    // (we have wrap it before doing any assertion)
+    // (we have to wrap it before doing any assertion)

         cy.wrap(user).should('have.property','name','okirim');